cs0320/server-gearup/README.md

 ### Run and Query

-Run the `Server` and confirm that you are able to make web queries from your browser.
+Run the `edu.brown.cs.examples.moshiExample.server.Server` and confirm that you are able to make web queries from your browser.

 ### Modification